Medium/opensource/sign-ocla.md

 In addition to what's in the pull request, we need to have a little bit of extra information, which can help verify that you are who you say you are, should the need arise.
+In particular, we need to have some information that can link you to your contributions, even if you later delete your GitHub account.
 Since people rightly desire privacy about their addresses and phone numbers, we don't ask for this information to be made public in the pull request, instead going for a traditional email.